- Buy & sell US stocks and AU shares with zero commission.

 Are CFDs risky?

-Each online securities trading platform has its own special features, and it's important to decide which one is best for you.
+Each online securities trading platform has its defining features, and it's important to decide which one is best for you.
 Alternatives to eToro include:

 - SelfWealth.
-Flat fee of $9.50 per trade for both US and Australian shares.
+A flat fee of $9.50 per trade for US and Australian shares.

 - Stake.
-Trade in US shares and ETFs without paying commission.
+Trade US shares without paying commission.
+Also, trade Australian listed shares.

 - Superhero.
-No access to US stocks, but trade ASX shares at $5 per transaction and ETFs at zero commission.
+Trade ASX shares at $5 per transaction at zero commission.
+Trade US shares with $0 brokerage.

-eToro's commission-free trading in US stocks is certainly not unique, but it has several other features that make it stand out.
-It has positioned itself as "the world's leading social trading platform", but alongside its active social channels and CopyTrader it also provides a practical way to trade in US stocks, fractional shares, ETFs, CFDs and cryptocurrencies from a single account.
+eToro's commission-free trading in US stocks and AU shares is certainly no longer unique, but it has several other features that make it stand out.
+It has positioned itself as "the world's leading social trading platform", but alongside its active social channels and CopyTrader it also provides a practical way to trade in US stocks, AU shares, fractional shares, CFDs, and cryptocurrencies from a single account.

-Their foreign exchange margin and USD5 funds withdrawal fee are annoying, but probably won't bother serious investors and traders who want to build their US portfolio or engage in short-term trades and then re-invest.
-Beginners aren't forgotten either, because you can practice with a demo trading account before making your first trade.
+Their foreign exchange margin and US $5 funds withdrawal fee are annoying, but probably won't bother serious investors and traders who want to build their US portfolio or engage in short-term trades and then re-invest. eToro is also more suitable for beginner traders who can practice with a demo trading account.